-The purposes of the MAAR shall be to carry out the purposes of the American Academy of Religions (AAR) at the regional level: to encourage scholarship and research, stimulate effective instruction, and promote publication in the field of religious studies and to encourage, develop, and support the scholarly study of religion at all levels of education primarily in, but not limited to, the Midwest Region (AAR Bylaws Article II and Article VIII).
+The purposes of the MAAR shall be to carry out the purposes of the American Academy of Religions (AAR) at the regional level: to encourage scholarship and research, stimulate effective instruction, and promote publication in the field of religious studies and to encourage, develop, and support the scholarly study of religion at all levels of education primarily in, but not limited to, the Midwest Region (Operating Agreement, Article III.I).

 All dues-paying members of the AAR who reside within the Midwest Region shall be members of the MAAR by virtue of their membership in the AAR.
 In addition, AAR members residing outside of the Midwest Region may select MAAR as their official region for membership and thereby become full members of the MAAR with the full privileges to participate in the Annual Meeting, nominate, vote for, and serve as Officers or Board Members.
-The MAAR shall not levy additional membership dues (as per, AAR Bylaws Article VIII).
+The MAAR shall not levy additional membership dues (Operating Agreement, Article V.1).

 This Article of the Manual is governed in part by Article IV of the Operating Agreement.

 The Regional Board of Directors shall be constituted by:

 Officers – elected by vote of the entire MAAR membership (serve a 2 year term, except as noted).

 1. Overseeing the Annual Meeting, including reviewing and improving the process by which the Annual Meeting is planned and conducted.

 2. Determining Annual Meeting dates, locations, themes, and plenary speakers.